2BReality/2breality/README.md

 # [2BReality](http://www.2breality.com/)
  ## 24 Days till we vote for the World.
+ 2BReality1 hour ago
+desalination could help with the 6 feet higher oceans, by putting it where we need it, by helping the Environment & humanity in many many ways.﻿
+Reply
+ 2BReality
+2BReality1 hour ago
-[2016 USA LOVE](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=.2breality)
-A Lot 2 Say little 2  Produce, I Wonder Y?
+If you pump water up is there energy to be had when the water goes down?﻿ [2016 USA LOVE](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=.2breality) A Lot 2 Say little 2  Produce, I Wonder Y?
 [How do U do This?
 4Reality could be now, U Idiot](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=.2breality)